fempire/women-tech-speakers-organizers/CONTRIBUTING.md

 2. In the command line, clone the repository by typing `git clone https://github.com/YOUR-GITHUB-USERNAME/women-tech-speakers-organizers.git`
 3. Then type `cd women-tech-speakers-organizers` to go into the project's directory.
 4. Create a branch and switch to that new branch by using the following command: `git checkout -b new-branch-name`
-5. Update the `README.md` with your newsletter suggestion(s).
+5. Update the `README.md` with your new suggestion.
-   - Append the title and link to the newsletter, to the list in the appropriate category
+   - Scroll down to the appropriate location in the file to add your suggestion.
+Suggestions are organized first by country, and then **by last name alphabetically**.
+   - Use the [format](#formatting) provided as a template for adding your suggestion to the document.
 6. In the command line, stage your changes by using the `git add .` command.
 7. Commit your changes by using the `git commit -m "commit message"` command.
 8. Push up your changes to the remote branch on GitHub by using the `git push -u origin branch_name` command.